Bears-R-Us/arkouda/tests/README.md

 The Arkouda test classes can also be executed within an IDE such as [PyCharm](https://www.jetbrains.com/pycharm/) or [Eclipse](https://www.eclipse.org/ide/), either in run or debug mode.

-# Running all arkouda Python and Chapel Tests

-To run all Python and Chapel tests, run make test:
+To run all Python and Chapel tests, run make test-all:

 ```
-make test
+make test-all
 ```